davidngu3/Popa/README.md

 Welcome to the retro game hackathon!

-You - possibly together with a teammate - will have 24 hours to complete this virtual hackathon, trying to code a retro game to wow judges and win prizes.
+You - possibly together with a teammate - will have until 11:59pm to complete this virtual hackathon, trying to code a retro game to wow judges and win prizes.

 Winners are determined using a number of categories, including: technical ability, art, judges pick, creativity, and documentation.
 This is explained more below.